 Staff at the Achievement Academy strives to offer innovative programing in an effort to keep participants interested and engaged.
-One WRS position focuses on developing programming for "opportunity youth", defined as young adults between sixteen and twenty-four years of age who are not working or enrolled in school.
+One WRS position focuses on developing programming for "opportunity youth", defined as young adults between sixteen and twentyfour years of age who are not working or enrolled in school.
 Students receive education counseling or career guidance.
-The Achievement Academy has partnered with International Rescue Committee (IRC) to provide additional training and services to these young adults.
-In the past, IRC has been able to offer intern placements to develop employment history.
-This partnership with IRC is offered as their funding allows.
+The Achievement Academy has partnered with Access, Inc. to provide additional training and services to these young adults.